Perry Orchestras Handbook 2019-2020

 Regional/All State Honor Orchestras/Solo & Ensemble

 In January the students have an opportunity to audition for and participate in an orchestra that is comprised of the best string students in the region, and later in the state.
-Audition and excerpt information will be passed out as soon as the organization makes them available.
-Students in the Chamber Orchestra are mandatory to audition and participate.
-Students in Symphony Orchestra are strongly encouraged to participate.
+Audition and excerpt information will be distributed as soon as the organization makes them available.
+Students in the Chamber Orchestra and Symphony Orchestra are strongly encouraged to participate.
 All students are encouraged to participate in the solo & ensemble events sponsored by ABODA.
 Guidelines for the solo & ensemble are available upon the request.

 GRADING POLICY - Grade Breakdown as follows: